 “I’m gonna try to keep the same mindset.
 Since it (Performance Flight) was playing handicapped you were just playing yourself,” said Pierce, who acknowledged that there are a lot of talented guys in the field and it does her no favors to try to one-up them.

 Like years past, Pierce’s strong play is evident this year, too.
-Along with the Aussie Open win, she’s also won the NT Gentleman’s Cup Challenge, the Memorial Championship, and several other events.
-Following this year’s Worlds and the US Women’s Championship, where she’ll again be a favorite, it will be exciting to see what she can do at the USDGC in October.
+Along with the Aussie Open win, she’s also won Pro Worlds for a fourth time, and several PDGA National Tour and Disc Golf Pro Tour events.
+No doubt, it will be exciting to see what she can do at the USDGC in October.